 - Survival.
 Upon expiration or termination of the Agreement, Sections 1 (Definitions), 3.2 (Restrictions), 4.1 (Billing and Payment of Fees), 5 (Proprietary and Other Rights), 6 (Confidential Information), 7.3 (Disclaimer of Warranties), 8 (Indemnification), 9 (Limitations of Liability), 10 (Term; Termination), and 11 (General Provisions) of this Agreement shall survive.

 - GENERAL PROVISIONS

-- Compliance with Laws and Export Control.
-Each party shall comply with all applicable laws and government regulations, including the export laws and regulations of the United States and other applicable jurisdictions, in connection with providing and using the Hosted Applications and/or Coupa Platform.
+- Compliance with Laws.
+Each party shall comply with all applicable laws and government regulations, including without limitation all applicable export laws and regulations, in connection with providing and using the Hosted Applications and/or Coupa Platform.
 Without limiting the foregoing, (i) each party represents that it is not named on any government list of persons or entities prohibited from receiving exports, and (ii) Customer shall not, and shall ensure that Users do not, violate any export embargo, prohibition, restriction or other similar law in connection with this Agreement.

 - Notice.
 Except as provided elsewhere in this Agreement, either party may give notice by written communication sent by next-day mail delivered by a nationally recognized delivery service: (i) if to Customer, to Customer’s address on record in Coupa’s account information or (ii) if to Coupa, to 1855 S. Grant Street, San Mateo, CA 94402, addressed to the attention of: Legal Department, with an email copy to [email protected].
 Such notice shall be deemed to have been given upon the expiration of 48 hours after mailing.